marcbizal/FOG-Install-Guide/README.md

 # Installing FOG Server
-FOG will run on a variety of Linux disros, however Ubuntu is
+FOG will run on a variety of Linux disros, however Ubuntu is probably the most beginner friendly disto to run.
+As such, this tutorial will provide a step-by-step guide to getting FOG Server up and running on Ubuntu Server 16.04. *Enjoy!*

 **Table of Contents:**
 - [Create a bootable USB with unetbootin](#bootable-usb)